'How I knew I had ovarian cancer’: Survivors and caregiver discuss symptoms

-“I attributed my bloating to a strong course of antibiotics I’d just finished,” says Angela Hernandez, who was 32 when she was diagnosed with ovarian cancer in 2018.
+“I attributed my bloating to a strong course of antibiotics I’d just finished,” says Angela Hernandez, who was 32 when she was diagnosed with ovarian cancer.
 “My gynecologist thought the same thing — until she discovered a hard spot when she pressed down on my belly during a well-woman exam.”

 A new memory jogger for ovarian cancer symptoms